Augmented sixth chord: Standard function

 From the Baroque to the Romantic periods, augmented sixth chords had the same harmonic function: as a chromatically altered predominant chord (typically, an alteration of ii, IV, vi7 or their parallel equivalents in the minor mode) leading to a dominant chord.
 This movement to the dominant is heightened by the semitonal resolution to scale from above and below (from ♭scale and ♯scale); essentially, these two notes act as leading-tones.

+During the Baroque and early Classical periods, for instruments tuned to meantone systems rather than well temperaments, the augmented sixth note (^{♯}6) produced an excellent approximation to a harmonic seventh.
+The match is particularly close in quarter comma meantone, where ^{♯}6 is only 3 cents flat from H_{7}.
+This made a major triad with an added ^{♯}6 a fully consonant / harmonic chord (harmonics 4, 5, 6, 7); as opposed to a modern equal tempered dominant seventh chord (M add^{♭}7) which misses being harmonic with the minor 7th pitch 31 cents sharp – a dissonance.

 This characteristic has led many analysts to compare the voice leading of augmented sixth chords to the secondary dominant V of V because of the presence of ♯scale, the leading-tone of V, in both chords.
 In the major mode, the chromatic voice leading is more pronounced because of the presence of two chromatically altered notes, ♭scale and ♯scale, rather than just ♯scale.

 In most occasions, the augmented-sixth chords precede either the dominant, or the tonic in second inversion.
 The augmented sixths can be treated as chromatically altered passing chords.